starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## LUG Helper
 We have a helper script which can help you manage and optimize Star Citizen on Linux.
-It can check/set recommended settings such as vm.max_map_count and the system's open file descriptors limit, manage Lutris runners and DXVK versions, delete your Star Citizen USER directory while preserving keybinds, and delete shaders or dxvk cache for troubleshooting purposes.
+It can check/set recommended settings such as vm.max_map_count and the system's open file descriptors limit, manage Lutris runners and DXVK versions, and launch wine prefix configuration tools.
 It can be downloaded from:

 https://github.com/starcitizen-lug/lug-helper